Recycle Car Seats: Saving Kids, Saving Earth

 Some big box stores offer trade-in programs periodically where you can bring in your old car seat for recycling and they give you a discount on your next seat or a gift card to use in their store.
 Target has been doing this for years.
 They offer a 20% discount for other baby gear in return for the used/crashed/expired seat.
 They work with Waste Management to collect and recycle car seats to be turned into other goods.

-Some car seat manufacturers offer recycling programs.
+Plus, some car seat manufacturers offer recycling programs.
 You can contact the manufacturer for your car seat to see if they have a program to recycle your car seat.

 Re-using/Recycling Your RideSafer

 We ask that customers donate uncrashed vests to programs that take child restraints to give to low income families who would otherwise not afford them.
 When we have used vests or old but usable demos, we donate vests locally to WeeCycle.
 We will be happy to take donated small or large vests to these programs.
-We also can return used/old vests to the manufacturer for recycling.
+You also can return used/old vests to the manufacturer for recycling.
 Or you can search for a program near you.

 No Recycle Option near You?